-Because nothing survived of Skara Brae’s roof structures, we must assume that they were made of a perishable, organic material — whalebone or driftwood beams supporting a roof of turf, skins, thatched seaweed or straw.
+Because nothing survived of the Skara Brae roofs, we must assume that they were made of a perishable, organic material — whalebone or driftwood beams supporting a roof of turf, skins, thatched seaweed or straw.

 But out on the Ness of Brodgar, the archaeologists found Orkney’s first real evidence of a Neolithic roof.

 In most reconstructions of prehistoric buildings, you’ll often see hotch-potched arrangements of turf, animal skins or perhaps thatch.
-But on the Ness, the Neolithic builders used stone slates for at least one of their buildings — the remains of which have been uncovered within the side recesses along the interior walls of Structure Eight.
+But on the Ness, the Neolithic builders used stone slates for at least some of their buildings.
+One of these was Structure Eight, where the roofing remains were uncovered within the side recesses along the interior walls.

 Site director, Nick Card, explained in 2010: “In the Structure Eight recesses, when we removed the upper layers of rubble, we found large, flat stone slabs, most of which would appear to be a standard thickness.